AndrewHuff6/5243-Advanced-Algorithms/Assignments/P02/README.md

 4. g++ -std=c++20 -Iinclude main.cpp -o experiment
 5. ./experiment

 If you look closely, you will notice in step 2 that I misspelt "workloads" and spelt it as "workoads".
-Just wanted to point out the typo as it corresponds to the created executable in the src directory.
+Just wanted to point out the typo as it corresponds to the created executable in the source directory.